crowd-crunch/corridorcrunch-backend/README.md

 ```

 # TODO:
-- [ ] Needs to be moved to MariaDB/PostgresSQL vs sqlite since sqlite does table-locks for any changes/reads.
 - [ ] Needs a bulk add for images...
 - [ ] Needs a approval process for submitted images...
 - [ ] Needs a prettification badly...